← Back to the Academy Logout from Alpaca Access

 • Vaccinations (if experienced)

-• Minor behavioral changes (short-term)
+• Minor behavioural changes (short-term)

 Claire Whitehead (Camelid Veterinary Services): UK's only RCVS Specialist in Camelid Health & Production

-Tim Hey (Inca Alpaca): 25+ years experience, training and consultancy
+Tim Hey (Inca Alpaca): training and consultancy

-British Veterinary Camelid Society: Professional network for camelid veterinarians
+British Veterinary Camelid Society: professional network for camelid veterinarians

-📝 Health Records
+Health Records

 Essential Record Keeping

-• Vaccination records: Dates, types, batch numbers, expiry dates
+• Vaccination records: dates, types, batch numbers, expiry dates

-• Worming treatments: Dates, products, dosages, test results
+• Worming treatments: dates, products, dosages, test results

-• Weight/condition scores: Monthly assessments with trend tracking
+• Weight/condition scores: monthly assessments with trend tracking

-• Vitamin D supplementation: Dates, dosages, administration method
+• Vitamin D supplementation: dates, dosages, administration method

-• Health incidents: Illnesses, treatments, vet visits, outcomes
+• Health incidents: illnesses, treatments, vet visits, outcomes

-• Routine care: Shearing, foot trimming, dental care dates
+• Routine care: shearing, foot trimming, dental care dates

-• Breeding records: Mating, scanning, birthing dates and details
+• Breeding records: mating, scanning, birthing dates and details

-📊 Documentation Standards: Include dose, chemical name, batch number, expiry date, withholding periods, and animal identity for all treatments.
+Documentation standards: Include dose, chemical name, batch number, expiry date, withholding periods and animal identity for all treatments.

-🎓 Expert Health Philosophy
+Expert Health Philosophy

-"The key to alpaca health management is consistency, prevention, and early intervention.
-Know your animals' normal behavior and vital signs, maintain detailed records, and never hesitate to seek professional veterinary advice when in doubt."
+The key to alpaca health management is consistency, prevention and early intervention.
+Know your animals' normal behaviour and vital signs, maintain detailed records, and never hesitate to seek professional veterinary advice when in doubt.

-🌟 Remember: Prevention is always better than cure.
+Remember: Prevention is always better than cure.
 A proactive approach to health management will save both animal suffering and significant veterinary costs.

 ← Back to Caring for Alpacas